 - tooth decay,

+27% of elders experience dry mouth.
 Reduced saliva flow is more common among seniors than in any other age group.
-Lack of spit puts you at a much higher risk of getting gum disease, cavities, and other mouth infections.
+Lack of saliva puts you at a much higher risk of getting gum disease, cavities, and other mouth infections.
 It also leads to trouble with speaking, swallowing, and wearing dentures.Causes:

 - cancer treatment,